justcoded/npm-jcn/README.md

 ## Troubleshooting

-If you find yourself running into issues during installation or running the tools, please check our (https://github.com/justcoded/jcn/wiki/Troubleshooting) guide and then open an [issue](https://github.com/justcoded/jcn/issues).
+If you find yourself running into issues during installation or running the tools, please open an [issue](https://github.com/justcoded/jcn/issues).
 We would be happy to discuss how they can be solved.

 ## Contributing